DataCurationWorkshop/HongKongCurationWorkshop/Day_2/Lab/README.md

 ##Vocabulary

-- Why "carpentry" instead of "curation": Want to specifically reference the process of _crafting_ data into a usable product!

 - Normalization: from relational database design, "the process of organizing the attributes and tables of a relational database to minimize data redundancy."
 More generally used to mean standardizing a dataset according to a controlled vocabulary or metadata schema.

 - Faceting: filtering your dataset based on a particular text feature [link](https://github.com/OpenRefine/OpenRefine/wiki/Faceting)